Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

     <summary>My adventures of exploring this bug.</summary>

 I explored this bug greatly,
-apparently it's a [bug in electron from 3 and a half years ago](https://github.com/electron/electron/issues/10515) but it was closed without actually being fixed.
+apparently it's a [bug in electron from 5+ years ago](https://github.com/electron/electron/issues/10515) but it was closed without actually being fixed, presumably waiting for upstream, Chrmium to do something about it.
 I explored many solutions to this problem, spent countless hours on it and making this bot was the best solution I could come up at the time.